sarecht/assignment-3-sarecht/README.md

 ## Prerequisites

-You will need to have Pandoc and TeXLive installed on your CodeAnywhere containers.
+You will need to have Pandoc and TeXLive installed on your Cloud9 workspace.
 Pandoc can convert most input formats to most other output formats on its own.
 Pandoc uses TeXLive to produce PDFs, so we have to install this in order to fulfill one of the targets of the assignment.

 ## Instructions

 You will need to do the following for this assignment to be considered complete.

-1. Fork and clone this repository into your CodeAnywhere container.
+1. Fork and clone your fork of this repository into your Cloud9 container.
 3. Rename the script `convert-docs.sh`, contained in this repository, to `YOUR-GITHUB-USERNAME-convert-docs.sh`.
 2. Edit the script (which has only comments currently) to include commands and make sure that it can be executed.
 3. In your script, you need to include the following output formats: